PFAS Investigation and Cleanup

 The DNR has not and does not intend to pursue farmers who own agricultural land for response actions or costs related to unintentional PFAS contamination resulting from permitted land spreading.
 The DNR will continue to work with communities and stakeholders to determine whether and how additional enforcement discretion may be applied.

-Information about sites where PFAS contamination has been reported to the DNR is available on the DNR's Remediation and Redevelopment Program database (BRRTS on the Web).
-Use the "Advanced Search" tab to search for “PFAS” under "Substances."
+Information about sites where PFAS contamination has been reported to the DNR is available on the DNR's Remediation and Redevelopment Program database (BRRTS on the Web) by selecting "PFAS" under "Substances."

 Information specific to PFAS contamination in the Marinette and Peshtigo area, the Town of Campbell on French Island, the City of Madison and Dane County and Town of Stella are available.